Lean-Mean-Coding-Machines/MovieNightManagerPortal/README.md

+# Prerequisites

+Before running the application, ensure you have the following:

+- **Node.js:** Ensure you have Node.js installed on your machine.
+You can download it from [https://nodejs.org/](https://nodejs.org/).
+- **Java Development Kit (JDK):** Make sure you have JDK installed on your system for running the backend Java project.
+You can download it from [https://www.oracle.com/java/technologies/javase-jdk11-downloads.html](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) or use OpenJDK.
+- **IDE (Integrated Development Environment):** You will need an IDE to work with the Java backend.
+We recommend using IntelliJ IDEA, Eclipse, or Visual Studio Code.
+- **npm Packages:** After cloning the repository, navigate to the `src` folder and run `npm install` to install all necessary dependencies.

 # Running the Application

 # (Front End)

-1. Navigate to the src folder in your project directory
+1. Navigate to the `src` folder in your project directory
-2. Run npm install
+2. Run `npm install`
-3. Run npm start
+3. Run `npm start`
 4. An instance of the applicaiton should open in your browser, if it doesn't navigate to http://localhost:3000

 # (Back End)

 1. Open up a separate instance of your your IDE and open the Java project
    a.
 Click Run & Debug on the left side panel if you're on Visual Studio Code
    b.
-Click Run & Debug to get the backend running and connected to the front end
+Click Run & Debug to get the backend running and connected to the frontend

 ## Available Scripts